dmhenaopa/holberton-system_engineering-devops/0x19-postmortem/README.md

 - **7:30 am:** The tests are run.
 The content of the page in WordPress is now displayed correctly.

 ### :construction: Root cause and resolution
 The web service offered in WordPress runs on a LAMP-type software stack (Linux, Apache, MySQL, and PHP).
 During a scheduled exercise of maintenance and revision of the configuration files of the WordPress web page, the inconvenience arose.
 When saving the changes made in the maintenance, in the configuration files, and in an unintentional way, a typographical error was generated in the configuration file located in the path `/var/www/html/wp-settings.php`.

 This prevented the correct execution of the configuration files, generating a cascade of errors including:
-The configuration variable `${APACHE_LOG_DIR}` was not defined.
-There was no file or directory with path `/etc/apache2/${APACHE_LOG_DIR}` and invalid mutex directory in argument file `${APACHE_LOG_DIR}`.
+- The configuration variable `${APACHE_LOG_DIR}` was not defined.
+- There was no file or directory with path `/etc/apache2/${APACHE_LOG_DIR}`.
+- Invalid mutex directory in argument file `${APACHE_LOG_DIR}`.

 The system could not access the files due to a mistake in typing the file extension to use.
 Instead of 'class-wp-locale.php' in the previously reported configuration file, this variable was being assigned the value 'class-wp-locale. phpp', which does not exist.

 The only solution was to modify the configuration file `/var/www/html/wp-settings.php` again, modifying the value of the variable `${APACHE_LOG_DIR}`.
 Fixed file extension from phpp to php (class-wp-locale.php).
 Restarting the Apache server after the modifications caused the WordPress website to load properly.

 ### :goal_net: Corrective and preventive measures